YvosOnTheHub/LabNetApp/README.md

 ## B. Kubernetes v1 (pre-CSI)

+These files are attended to be used with the NetApp LabOnDemand "Using NetApp with Docker and Kubernetes v2.0".
 The "Kubernetes_v1" directory contains lots of configuration files to create backends / storage classes / PVC / PODs

 Scenarios